Lagrein | Red Bestseller from South Tyrol

 Sauvignon Bianco | Bouquet and Minerality

-Sauvignon Bianco is an old bouquet grape variety that is widespread in many wine-growing regions of Italy; in total, it can be found on almost 4,000 hectares from South Tyrol to Sicily.
-While in the northern regions such as Alto Adige (South Tyrol), Collio and Friuli (Friuli) as well as in the Veneto, it is mostly used to make single-varietal wines, Sauvignon is often used as a blending...
+Sauvignon Bianco is an old bouquet grape variety that is widespread in many wine-growing regions in Italy, totalling almost 4,000 hectares from South Tyrol to Sicily.
+In the northern regions such as South Tyrol, Collio and Friuli as well as in Veneto, it is mostly used to make single-varietal wines.
+In the more southerly regions, Sauvignon is often used as a blending partner for white cuvées....

 read more